ssmirr/appdev-chapters/pundit.md

 If we've done #2, which will force us to do #1, that will ensure that we've at least thought about who can get into every action.

+Try visiting `/follow_requests` right now — oops!
+Quite a big security hole, and one that's depressingly common to find left open after a resource has been generated with `scaffold`.

-If we really want to enforce this discipline upon ourselves while developing, Pundit includes a method called `verify_authorized` that we can call in an `after_action`:
+Pundit includes a method called `verify_authorized` that we can call in an `after_action` to help enforce the discipline of pruning our unused routes:

 ```ruby
 after_action :verify_authorized